Yoska393/ShapPlantMicro/README.md

 ---

 for snp full data, also refer to Kanegae et al. (2021).
-"Whole-genome sequence diversity and associa- tion analysis of 198 soybean accessions in mini-core collections."
+"Whole-genome sequence diversity and association analysis of 198 soybean accessions in mini-core collections."